Majority of Americans now support gay marriage, survey finds

 Among the U.S. regions, majorities in the Northeast, West and Midwest favor letting gay and lesbian couples marry.
 Southerners are split, with 48 percent opposing it and 48 percent favoring it.

-In an effort to kick-start same-sex marriage in the South, advocacy group Freedom to Marry launched a $1 million campaign on Monday to build support for it in the region.
+In an effort to kick-start same-sex marriage in the South, Freedom to Marry, an advocacy group, launched a $1 million campaign on Monday to build support for it in the region.

 None of the 17 U.S. states that recognize gay marriage are located in the Southeast, where several states still have bans on the practice in their state constitutions.